l33tn00b/mcserver_velocity/README.md

   - start velocity proxy, creating plugin config files: ```./start.sh``` , quit velocity: ```end```

 ## Paper as server
+Stupid does.
+Just dump it in a directory below the user's home.
+Repeat for each individual server you might want to run.
 - download and install Paper: https://docs.papermc.io/paper/getting-started
 - create dir for each server, install there
   - ```cd ~```